 Excise & Gross Receipts Tax in Massachusetts

 However, if your Corporation is an S Corporation, the excise tax also includes a tax on Gross Receipts.
-Here is the tax range on gross receipts:
+Here is the tax range on gross receipts as of 2020:

 - Gross Receipts < $6 Million – no additional tax